-The training must provide learners with the opportunity to strengthen and/or develop their skills, knowledge and understanding of the industry that relates to their training as well as to achieve a skill set, accredited course or qualification.
+The training must provide learners with the opportunity to strengthen and/or develop their skills, knowledge and understanding of the industry that relates to their employment and to achieve the outcome for a training product(s).

 Online training delivery is an eligible activity for delivery to eligible learners.
 Where online delivery is proposed, applicants must ensure that quality of service is maintained by: